Maximal green sequences for cluster-tilted algebras of finite representation type: Introduction

 with potential $W=\alpha\beta\gamma$.
 Potentials are linear combinations of oriented cycles in the quiver and are only well-defined up to cyclic permutation.
 The \emph{Jacobian algebra} $J(Q,W)$ is defined to be the path algebra $KQ$ of $Q$ over a fixed field $K$ modulo the partial derivatives of $W$ with respect to each arrow \cite{DWZ}.
 In this case these relations are:

 In other words, $\Lambda=J(Q,W)=KQ/rad^2KQ$.

 As we explain in the Appendix, there are three ``tilted algebras'' associated to $\Lambda$.
 They are given by ``cutting'' the quiver, i.e., by deleting one of the three edges of $Q$.
-These are all equivalent.
+Any two of the quivers obtained by cutting are isomorphic.
 So, we delete edge $\gamma$.
 We are left with the following quiver:

 with one relation $\alpha\beta=0$ since this is the only relation of $Q$ supported on the subquiver $Q^\delta$.
 The resulting algebra $C=Q^\delta/(\alpha\beta)$ is a tilted algebra of type $A_3$ with 5 indecomposable modules with dimension vectors $(0,0,1), (0,1,1), (0,1,0), (1,1,0), (1,0,0)$.
 Conjecture \ref{conjectural description of maximal MGSs} then states that a longest maximal green sequence for $Q$ has these vectors as the $c$-vectors of the mutations as we now explain and thus has length 5.